2 Meanings

 The ship is swaying

-Great white sails are torn
+great white sails are torn

 "Work harder faithful crew,

-Or you'll do nothing more."
+or you'll do nothing more."

 The firm hand of doom

-Makes the ship heal.
+makes the ship heal.

 Rocking out of control

-Bending up its keel
+bending up its keel

-The imposing galley twists and turns
+The impsing galley twists and turns

-Struggling in the wild waves
+struggling in the wild waves

 Royal galley sailing no more